SCGI#

 configures a pause between iterations

-by default, 50 milliseconds
+By default, 50 milliseconds

-A minute after the Angie starts the special cache loader process is activated.
+A minute after Angie starts, the special cache loader process is activated.
 It loads information about previously cached data stored on file system into a cache zone.
 The loading is also done in iterations.

 loader_files